 This comet, which has been visible in instruments for forty-three days, has so far not been the subject of any foreign observations.

 Opening the Book in Video

 We made a video of us opening the book for the first time!
 You can see it below.

-This 18th century book is simply awesome!
+This 18th-century book is simply awesome!
 For us, astronomy lovers, we really are in awe when reading the notes of scientists who made an impact on our view of the cosmos more than two hundred years ago.
-We will do our best to keep the book in a great shape, while also take it out to our local astronomy club and other events we might attend.
+We will do our best to keep the book in great shape, while also taking it out to our local astronomy club and other events we might attend.
 We surely are not the only people who'd love to take a look at it!